aweissman11/frontend-movie-tracker/README.md

 ### Installation

-Create a director for the project and cd into it.
+Create a directory for the project and cd into it.

 Clone down the repo for this project: